saitho/discord-doodle-bot/README.md

 **Note:**
 This is mainly a personal bot.
 I do not guarantee it works and it probably won't get any new features or updates/maintainance.

+## Usage

+Rename the `config.json.dist` to `config.json` and set your own bot token.

+You can find a Docker image here: https://hub.docker.com/repository/docker/saitho/discord-doodle-bot Make sure to mount the config.json at `/app/dist/config.json` and the SQLite database at `/app/dist/src/database.sqlite3`.

 ---

 ## Commands